Credentialed Transactions Developer Guide

 For more information on Recurring Billing, see .

-To make an authorization request a credentialed transaction, you must include additional fields that inform
+To make an authorization request into a credentialed transaction, you must include additional fields that inform

 Cybersource